 Improper filter maintenance is the most common cause of inadequate heating or cooling performance.
 Filters should be cleaned (permanent) or replaced (disposable) every two months or as required.
-When replacing a filter, it must be replaced with a filter of the same type and size.

 TO PREVENT PROPERTY DAMAGE, PERSONAL INJURY OR DEATH DUE TO ELECTRICAL SHOCK, DISCONNECT ELECTRICAL POWER TO THE FURNACE BEFORE REMOVING THE FILTER OR PERFORMING ANY OTHER MAINTENANCE.